A guide to double stars and binary stars

 To understand the first category, optical doubles, imagine the true 3D nature of space with stars sprinkled all over the place.

-One of them could be much further away from us than the other, but stargazing-wise, we have no way of knowing, because everything in the night sky looks the same distance away from us.
+One of them could be much further away from us than the other, but we have no way of knowing just by looking, because everything in the night sky appears as though it's the same distance away.

 - For basic stellar astrophotography, read our guide on how to photograph the stars.